methridge/me-gcp-sandbox/README.md

 This repository contains a series of Terraform configurations that can be used to build the following

-1. An instance of Terraform Enterprise using external services
 1. A "HashiStack" in a single or multiple regions
    1. Each "HashiStack" consists of the following:
       - 1 Bastion host
       - 3 Consul servers
+      - 3 Vault server
+        - Using Integrated Storage (Raft) -or-
-      - 3 Vault server using the above Consul servers for storage
+        - using the above Consul servers for storage
       - 3 Nomad servers
       - 3 Nomad clients